Remedy Toothache Pain in our Sioux Falls Office

 There are things you can do at home to remedy your tooth pain until you can get in to see Dr. Beecroft.

 - Use floss to gently clean around the affected tooth to dislodge any food or debris that may be causing irritation.

-- Take over-the-counter pain reliever, like ibuprofen or acetaminophen, as directed on the package.
-Never put pain reliever directly against the skin or gum as it may burn gum tissue.
+- Take an over-the-counter pain reliever, like ibuprofen or acetaminophen, as directed on the package.
+Never put pain reliever directly against the skin or gum as it may burn the gum tissue.

 - Apply an over-the-counter toothache gel directly to the area of the sore tooth and gum.
 You may also apply clove oil (eugenol) to the gum area to numb the pain, either by direct application or by soaking a cotton ball with the oil and placing it over the painful area.

 - Put a cold compress on your cheek to reduce swelling in the affected area.

 If your tooth pain is the result of trauma, such as a broken tooth, place gauze or a piece of chewing gum or gauze over the jagged edge of your broken tooth to prevent cutting your cheek or tongue.